rss logo

 • Open the Certificate Management Console for the current user on the Supplicant machine:

-• Do a right-click on Personal and select Request New Certificate…:
+• Right-click on Personal and select Request New Certificate…:

 • Click Next to start the certificate enrollment process: